-As an International Artist (from countries other than Canada), do I need a visa to showcase at the World of Bluegrass?
+As an International Artist (from countries other than Canada), do I need a visa to showcase at IBMA World of Bluegrass?

 (If you need information about travel from Canada, scroll to bottom)

-Generally, non-Canadian international artists planning to showcase or perform during the IBMA’s World of Bluegrass should obtain one of the following type visas most appropriate for your performance situation:
+Generally, non-Canadian international artists planning to showcase or perform during IBMA World of Bluegrass should obtain one of the following type visas most appropriate for your performance situation:

-If you plan to perform at another event in the U.S. in addition to your IBMA Showcases, you will most likely need an O or a P visa—even if you will not be paid!
-This includes any performances as part of the International Bluegrass Music Awards Show and Wide Open Bluegrass festival (Main Stage and StreetFest), along with any performances outside the scope of the IBMA’s events.
+If you plan to perform at another event in the U.S. in addition to your IBMA showcases, you will most likely need an O or P visa—even if you will not be paid!
+This includes any performances as part of the International Bluegrass Music Awards Show and Wide Open Bluegrass festival (Main Stage and StreetFest), along with any performances outside the scope of IBMA events.

 Is a B1/B2 Visa Sufficient for Showcasing?

 The B1/B2 visa has been shown to be the most economical option for entry while also satisfying US Immigration legal requirements regarding showcasing.
-However, despite historical precedent and practical application of the law in regard to similar showcasing events (SXSW, Folk Alliance International, and AmericanaFest), U.S. Embassies and Consulates retain full discretion to deny B visa applications for showcasing at the IBMA’s World of Bluegrass.
+However, despite historical precedent and practical application of the law in regard to similar showcasing events (SXSW, Folk Alliance International, and AmericanaFest), U.S. Embassies and Consulates retain full discretion to deny B visa applications for showcasing at IBMA World of Bluegrass.
 Likewise, CBP Inspectors retain full discretion to refuse entry.
-However, cases of refusing entry to B1/B2 visas holders have not been reported, and the IBMA does NOT believe denial of B visas applications or refusals of entry for B visa holders to be a high probability.
-Nonetheless, the lowest risk path is always to seek a P or O type work visa.
+However, cases of refusing entry to B1/B2 visas holders have not been reported, and IBMA does NOT believe denial of B visas applications or refusals of entry for B visa holders to be a high probability.
+Nonetheless, the lowest risk path is always to seek an O or P type work visa.

-While P and O type visas, if granted, are safer for gaining entry to the US, they are significantly more expensive to file and difficult to obtain.
-Learn more about P & O type visas.
-The IBMA believes that the simpler and significantly less expensive B1/B2 visa is the better option given the history of its success for showcasing events (again, there is no guarantee of entry).
+While O and P type visas, if granted, are safer for gaining entry to the US, they are significantly more expensive to file and difficult to obtain.
+Learn more about O & P type visas.
+IBMA believes that the simpler and significantly less expensive B1/B2 visa is the better option given the history of its success for showcasing events (again, there is no guarantee of entry).

-The consular officer may (at your request) be able to note on your visa that you are showcasing at the IBMA’s World of Bluegrass, which might reduce issues at the U.S. port of entry.
-Consular officers have complete authority to grant or deny visas, and that CBP officers have that same authority to grant or deny entry into the U.S. Remember: if you plan on any performance beyond IBMA Showcases, you should obtain a P or O type visa.
+The consular officer may (at your request) be able to note on your visa that you are showcasing at IBMA World of Bluegrass, which might reduce issues at the U.S. port of entry.
+Consular officers have complete authority to grant or deny visas, and CBP officers have the same authority to grant or deny entry into the U.S. Remember: if you plan on any performance beyond IBMA showcases, you should obtain an O or P type visa.

 CBP and Tamizdat recommend against using the VWP to enter the U.S. to perform, even if only at showcases.
 The primary reason is that CBP is revoking an increasing number of ESTA registrations, sometimes just before or even during international flight.
 CBP provides the following information about ESTA revocations: